 DAVE F: If you attended the 2011 Indianapolis Horrorhound Weekend, with the intention of finding the many horror hosts in attendance, you should have had no trouble in doing so.
 Occupying their own room this year, most were together in a single spot (with the exception of Sammy Terry & Joe Bob Briggs).

 We had passed this section on our way to the celebrity rooms and noted a few familiar faces.
-As we entered, we immediately saw Roxsy Tyler, Midnight Mausoleum, and Dr. Calamari.
+As we entered, we immediately saw Roxsy Tyler, Midnite Mausoleum, and Dr. Calamari.
 Dr Calamari (easy to recognize as the guy with the tentacles coming out of his face) is part of a troop of performers called DARK CARNIVAL.

 The last convention The Daves attended together was New England’s “Rock & Shock“ back in October.
 One of the highlights of that event was the opportunity to meet Adrienne Barbeau (see full details HERE) as she was a key player in one of my all-time favorite films, THE FOG.

 The 2011 Indianapolis Horrorhound Weekend provided two more celebrity encounters from that iconic film; Tommy Lee Wallace & Tom Atkins.
 The Daves meeting the Toms was one of our top Horrorhound priorities!
 Aside from THE FOG, both men have been involved in many other iconic horror films from the 1980′s (our teenage years).
 This was also the golden age of slashers as well as a prolific period in the horror genre itself.